-In 1842, Babbage visited Italy and described the Analytical Engine to Luigi Menabra an Italian engineer, military officer, and mathematician who would later become Prime Minister of Italy.
-Menabrea published a description of Babbage's lectures on the Analytical Engine in French.
+In 1842, Charles Babbage visited Italy and described the Analytical Engine to Luigi Menabrea, an Italian engineer, military officer, and mathematician who would later become Prime Minister of Italy.
+Menabrea published a description of Babbage's lectures in French.
 Ada Augusta Byron King (also known as Ada, Countess of Lovelace) translated the article into English.